-- EU strategy for a more effective fight against child sexual abuse, Communication from the Commission to the European Parliament, the Council, the European Economic and Social Committee and the Committee of the Regions, doc.
-COM(2020) 607 final of 24 July 2020.55
+EU strategy for a more effective fight against child sexual abuse, Communication from the Commission to the European Parliament, the Council, the European Economic and Social Committee and the Committee of the Regions, doc.
+COM(2020) 607 final of 24 July 2020.

 The strategy set out eight initiatives for 2020-2025 that focus on implementing and developing the right legal framework, strengthening law enforcement's response and galvanising a coordinated multi-stakeholder response on prevention, investigation and assistance to victims.

 The key initiatives are:

-- 1. Ensure complete implementation of current legislation, i.e. Directive 2011/93/EU against sexual abuse of children, 56 - 2.
+- 1. Ensure complete implementation of current legislation, i.e. Directive 2011/93/EU against sexual abuse of children, - 2.
 Ensure that EU legislation enables an effective response, - 3.
 Identify legislative gaps, best practices and priority action, - 4.
 Strengthen law enforcement efforts at national and EU level, - 5.
 Enable EU MS to better protect children through prevention, - 6.
 Establish a European Centre to prevent and counter child sexual abuse, - 7.
 Galvanise industry efforts to ensure protection of children in their services, - 8.
 Improve protection of children globally through multi-stakeholder cooperation.

-An additional strategic document that covers all other aspects of children's rights in European Union is titled EU strategy on the rights of the child (2021-2024)57 and provides the framework for EU action to better promote and protect children's rights.
-It contains a set of measures for the EU to implement, addressing among others:
+An additional strategic document that covers all other aspects of children's rights in European Union is the EU Strategy on the Rights of the Child and the European Child Guarantee (2021-2024) and provides the framework for EU action to better promote and protect children's rights.
+This strategy has been developed for children and with children.
+Children should have access to information provided in a child friendly way so they can clearly know what their rights are and, in this case, what the EU plans to do for them.
+The Strategy focuses on several key areas, including: